h1Anonymoush1/Docify/functions/docify-unified-orchestrator/README.md

-# Docify Unified Orchestrator
+# Docify Unified Orchestrator v2.5

-A revolutionary document analysis function that leverages Google's Gemini AI as the central orchestrator, utilizing built-in tools for comprehensive web scraping, research, and content analysis.
+A revolutionary document analysis function that leverages **all available Gemini API tools** for comprehensive web scraping, research, and content analysis.
+This is the unified replacement for the old `llm-analyzer-python` and `document-scraper-python` functions.

 ## 🎯 **Core Innovation**

-Unlike traditional document processors, this function uses **Gemini as the central AI orchestrator** that:
+This function uses **Gemini as the central AI orchestrator** with access to available built-in tools:
+- **Google Search**: Research related topics and find additional context
+- **URL Context**: Enhanced content analysis with web context

+The orchestrator:
 - **Analyzes requests** and decides what tools to use
-- **Orchestrates workflows** by calling appropriate tools
+- **Orchestrates multi-round workflows** using all available Gemini tools
-- **Synthesizes results** from multiple tools into coherent analysis
+- **Synthesizes results** from multiple tools into comprehensive analysis
 - **Learns from user interests** to provide personalized research
+- **Processes multiple content types** with advanced scraping capabilities

 ## 🏗️ **Architecture**